AlecBlyth/ProManage/README.md

 This project is written mostly in Java and CSS.
 The framework being used is JavaFX.
 The companion program is written in C++ and can be found here, [JSON Creator](https://github.com/AlecBlyth/JSONCreator-UniWork) The companion program creates a JSON file in a format that is read and used by the JavaFX program

 The software architecture being used is Model View Controller.
-Model = Server with data
-View = FXML files
-Controller = classes that manipulate and create data for model.

 ## Libraries used
 -	[Bluebub]( https://github.com/b3z/bluebub)